Captain America and the Falcon

+Captain America and the Falcon is a title used by multiple American comic books published by Marvel Comics featuring the superheroes Captain America and Falcon.
+It was used as the cover title for Captain America's ongoing comic book series from 1971 to 1978, and was the title of a limited series written by Christopher Priest that ran from 2004 to 2005.

+1971 ongoing series

-Captain America and the Falcon was a comic book series published for fourteen issues in 2004 and 2005 by Marvel Comics.
-The series' title is a reuse of the cover title of Captain America's solo series during a period in which the Falcon was given second billing on the front cover.
-Although never the official title, Captain America was cover titled Captain America and the Falcon from issue #134 (dated February 1971) to issue #222 (dated June 1978).
+Although never the official title, the ongoing comic series Captain America was cover titled Captain America and the Falcon from issue #134 (dated February 1971) to issue #222 (dated June 1978).

+2004 limited series

+A fourteen issue limited series titled Captain America and the Falcon was published by Marvel from 2004 to 2005.
 All fourteen issues were all written by Christopher Priest, with the artwork duties passing to a number of different groupings.
 The artists with the two most prominent runs were Bart Sears and Joe Bennett.

 Publication history

 The idea to begin publishing Captain America and the Falcon began with Marvel editor Tom Brevoort.
 Captain America's solo title had been restarted in 2002 as a part of the Marvel Knights imprint.
 This resulted in a situation in which the character's then current solo stories were no longer taking place within Marvel's main shared universe, the Marvel Universe.
 Captain America and the Falcon was meant to fill the gap created by this situation.

 Problems began almost immediately, problems Priest would later admit were created by both himself and Bart Sears:

 The death blow for Captain America and the Falcon came when Captain America's solo series was once again relaunched in 2005.
 With sales dropping and the series very reason for existing now gone, Marvel canceled Captain America and the Falcon with issue #14.